 And we have entertainment.

-Dick and I on stage chatting our usual interesting digressive rubbish.
+Dick and I on stage chatting our usual interesting, digressive rubbish.

-But the main thing uh and I I I expect that um unregistered chickens will be playing, and I expect we might be singing Jerusalem, and there might be some Christmas carols, but mainly, you know, it's about you.
+But the main thing, and I expect that unregistered chickens will be playing and I expect we might be singing Jerusalem and there might be some Christmas carols.

-They they don't say actually James and was crap.
+They don't say, actually, James was crap.

 But this is me telling you, even though I'm good, even though you'll love to come and see me with Dick.